 Meerkats live in groups to aid them in their chance of survival.
-Meerkats cooperate with each other and work in groups.
+Meerkats cooperate and work in groups.
 When they are not out foraging their surroundings for food, they can be found sunbathing or grooming each other.

-When you see a family group of meerkats standing together, they may simply be enjoying the warmth of the sun.
+When you see a family group of meerkats standing together, they may enjoy the sun’s warmth.

 Defending Their Territories

 Meerkats may be small animals, but they can be very fierce.
 This is especially true when it comes to defending their territories.
-Meerkats have scent glands underneath their tails which they use in marking their territory.
+Meerkats have scent glands underneath their tails, which they use to mark their territory.

 There are often disputes among different meerkat clans because of territory.
-Different clans of meerkats territories tend to overlap.
+Other families of meerkats’ domains tend to overlap.

-As a way to scare away intruders, all members of a particular clan stand on their hind legs.
-This is a posture that signals to the intruders that they are dominant in that territory.
+To scare away intruders, all members of a particular clan stand on their hind legs.
+This posture signals to the intruders that they are dominant in that territory.

 Scaring Away Predators

 On other occasions, meerkats may be seen standing up in a group to scare off a predator.
-The meerkat, being a small animal, knows it cannot face a potential enemy on its own.
+Being a small animal, the meerkat knows it cannot face a potential enemy alone.
 For this reason, they work in groups to chase away predators.

-To appear larger than they are, and dominant, all of the members of the group will stand on their back feet.
-A meerkat clan is capable of intimidating larger carnivores such as snakes and large birds.
+All group members will stand on their back feet to appear larger and dominant.
+A meerkat clan can intimidate larger carnivores such as snakes and large birds.

 When do Meerkats First Stand on Their Back Legs?

 Standing up on their back feet is an adaptation for the meerkat to survive in their habitats.
-Baby meerkats, also known as pups, grow rapidly after birth.
+Baby meerkats, also known as pups, increase after birth.

-The alpha male or an older family member may take up the role of teaching the young ones how to be sentries for the group.
+The alpha male or an older family member may teach the young ones how to be sentries for the group.
 Soon after this happens, the pups will be ready to follow the gang to forage for food.

 Do Meerkats Stand up When There are Humans Around?

-Many wild animals, especially those that are small in size, tend to be naturally cautious of humans.
+Many wild animals, tiny in size, tend to be naturally cautious of humans.
 However, meerkats have proven to be very friendly to humans.

 Meerkats are not shy of standing up when there are humans around.
-Although this behavior can take some time, they do get habituated to the presence of humans.
+Although this behavior can take some time, they get habituated to humans’ presence.

 Meerkats are not afraid of humans as long as they feel safe and sense no danger to themselves.
-It is quite easy to gain this small mammals trust to the point where they get comfortable being around you.
-Meerkats can be quite playful around humans.
+It is easy to gain these small mammals’ trust to the point where they get comfortable around you.
+Meerkats can be pretty playful around humans.

 Animal photographers who spend time in the wild find it easy to get close to meerkats.
-At times, this animal may climb on top of a person and use him as higher ground.
-Meerkats will then stand on its hind legs to begin scanning their surroundings.
+This animal may sometimes climb on top of a person and use him as higher ground.
+Meerkats will then stand on their hind legs to begin scanning their surroundings.

 What Other Activities do Meerkats do While Standing?

-Meerkats stand on their hind legs to get a better view of the surrounding.
+Meerkats stand on their hind legs to better view the surrounding.
 However, these little creatures are vigilant.
-There are times that female meerkats will breastfeed the young pups while standing up.
+Sometimes, female meerkats will breastfeed the young pups while standing up.

-They are quite skilled and do it effortlessly.
+They are pretty skilled and do it effortlessly.
 Meerkats will also engage in playful acts while standing on their hind legs.

 The meerkats inhabiting North America are commonly known as the North American meerkats.
-The North American meerkats can be found in a variety of environments including deserts, forests, savannahs and grasslands.
+The North American meerkats can be found in various environments, including deserts, forests, savannahs, and grasslands.

-They prefer to live in the wild, but there are a few that are often seen in the metropolitans.
+They prefer to live in the wild, but few are often seen in urban areas.
 These kinds of meerkats tend to be omnivores.
 They obtain some of their food from garbage bins.

 On the other hand, wild meerkats can also visit civilized areas when looking for food.
 You might even have spotted one close to a sidewalk.
-This animal can be found in all regions of North America except for the Arctic.
+This animal can be found in all North American regions except the Arctic.